Ankita Raina: 2020–21: Major main-draw and Olympics debut

 For her achievements at the Asian Games and South Asian Games, Raina was conferred the Arjuna Award in 2021.

-2022
+2022–2023

-Raina's poor form from the end of 2021 carried into 2022, with her losing in the first qualifying round of the Australian open, and then at and ITF Tournament in Kazakhstan.
-The losses caused her to drop out of the top 350 and return to playing on the ITF tour.
-Her form improved in the second half of the season, and she won 18 of her last 27 matches to end the year in the top 270.
-Her lone final of the season came in August, at the ITF tournament at Aldershot, losing to Chinese Taipei player Joanna Garland.
+Raina carried her poor form from the end of 2021 into 2022, with her losing in the first qualifying round of the Australian Open, and then, at an ITF tournament in Kazakhstan.
+As a result, she dropped out of the top 350 and returned to playing on the ITF Circuit.
+In the second half of the season, she won 18 of her last 27 matches to end the year.
+Her lone final of the season came in August, at an ITF event at Aldershot, losing to Chinese Taipei player Joanna Garland.

-However, she was much more successful in doubles, reaching nine ITF finals, winning five of them.
+However, she was much more successful in doubles, reaching nine ITF Circuit finals, winning five of them.

+Raina reached the semifinals of a $40k tournament in India in January, and the final in Bangalore in March.
+She reached her second final of the season at the Jakarta $25k tournament, but lost again.
+These results propelled her close to the top 200, and she returned to a major qualifying at the French Open, where she lost in the second round.
+She also competed in the first qualifying round at Wimbledon but lost again.
+Raina qualified for the main draw of the WTA 250 Poland Open, but lost to Jodie Burrage in a tight three-setter.
+She entered the WTA Prague Open the following week as lucky loser, and scored her first WTA Tour main-draw win of the season over former world No. 16, Barbora Strýcová.

+At the 2023 US Open, Raina reached the final round of qualifying, but lost in straight sets to Mirjam Björklund.
+This was the second time Raina reached the final round of qualifying.

 Playing style

 Raina is a steady baseliner who primarily relies on her speed and counterpunching abilities to outlast her opponents.
 Her preferred surfaces are grass and hard court, as they are more suited to her game style.